Florin1616/UBB-Schedule/README.md

 ## Introduction

-The Schedule App is a collaborative tool designed to help users manage their time effectively.
-Built by a team of four friends, this app allows users to create, edit, and share schedules seamlessly.
+The Schedule App is a user-friendly tool designed for students by students to manage their academic schedules effectively.
+Created by a team of four friends, this app lets users customize their schedules based on their specialization, year, group, and semigroup.
+With features like exam tracking, location integration, and customizable themes, it helps students stay organized and focused on their studies.

 ## Features